sftpplus/sftpplus-docs/docs/operation-client/exchange-online.rst

 * It can handle mail folders with more than 1000 emails, as long as it is configured to remove the messages once the attachment are transferred.
 * The list of available mail folders is generated when the SFTPPlus location is connected.
-  If mail folders are modified (added, removed, or renamed) after the STPPlus location was started, SFTPPlus will observe the changes with a delay of 60 seconds.
+  If mail folders are modified (added, removed, or renamed) after the SFTPPlus location was started, SFTPPlus will observe the changes with a delay of 60 seconds.
   You can force a reload of the folders by manually restarting the location.
+* An email can have a maximum of 100 attachments with the same name.

 If any of these limitations are a blocker for implementing SFTPPlus according to your specifications, get in touch with our support team.
 We can extend SFTPPlus to meet your requirements.